prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Custom HTTP headers to be sent along with each request.
+<p>HTTP headers to be sent along with each request.
 Headers that are set by Prometheus itself can&rsquo;t be overwritten.</p>
 </td>
 </tr>